First Link® … your first step to living well with dementia

 When your patient gives you permission to share their information with our First Link staff, we will contact them directly.

 We will immediately connect them with a network of education and support services specific to their situation.
 We are their link to community help, both at the time of their diagnosis and throughout their illness.

 Because First Link® focuses on service coordination, resources and planning, clients become more confident and involved in their own care, reducing the burden on family physicians, long-term care and emergency services.
 Families also are better equipped to create their own action plans to tackle future legal, financial and health needs.

 Presenting a diagnosis of dementia to a patient is never easy.
 They may be bewildered and distressed about the challenges ahead, and unsure about how to navigate the health system.

 Families are often too overwhelmed to pick up the phone and ask for help.
 When you refer them to First Link, we call them, connecting them to the information and resources they need to make informed choices.

 First Link gets them the help they need right away, averting possible crises and helping them meet challenges as they come up.
 That translates into fewer emergency room visits and lets caregivers keep family members with dementia at home as long as possible.

 With a projected 40 per cent growth in the number of Ontarians diagnosed with Alzheimer’s disease and related dementias by 2020, the support First Link offers your patient is more important that ever.

 What exactly can First Link® do for your patient?

-- Quickly connects them to programs and services including:
+- Quickly connects them to programs and services at their local Alzheimer Society, including: